Olive Garden Zuppa Toscana soup is creamy, packed with potatoes, sausage, kale and bacon! The perfect quick and cozy meal.

 Full Printable Recipe at Bottom of Page

 1 In a large pot or Dutch oven on medium high heat, add the chopped bacon.
-Sauté for about 5 – 7 minutes, or until cooked through and crispy.
+Sauté for about 5 - 7 minutes, or until cooked through and crispy.
 Transfer the cooked bacon to a paper towel lined plate.
-Spoon out the excess oil, leaving about 1 tbsp in the pot.
+Spoon out the excess oil, leaving about 1 tablespoon in the pot.

 2 Remove the casings from the sausage and add them to the pot.
 Use a spatula to break up the sausage into bite sized pieces.
 Sauté until cooked through, about 5 - 7 minutes.
 Transfer the cooked sausage to the paper towel lined plate.